auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

 | **Minimum residential living area** | |
 | - 1-story | 1,000 square feet |
 | - 2 or more stories | 1,400 square feet |

-For complete dimensional standards, see the table in Section 40.16 below.
 ## 40.5 R-1A Residential Low Density District

 ### A. Description